Photo credit: Ted McGrath / Flickr

 In addition to public transit options, two companies operate small ferries cross False Creek to the south of the downtown core, which also make a fun, convenient way to see Vancouver.

-- #22 – running along Burrard Street, take the “#22 MacDonald” over the bridge to Kitsilano for the Museum of Vancouver and other attractions, Bard on the Beach and a day on the beach.
-Take it the other direction as the “#22 Knight” to get to Chinatown.
+- #2 – running along Burrard Street from Burrard SkyTrain station, take the “#2 MacDonald” over the bridge to Kitsilano for the Museum of Vancouver and other attractions, Bard on the Beach and a day on the beach.

 - #7 or #4 – running along Granville Street, take the “#7 Dunbar” or “#4 UBC” to reach Kitsilano’s 4th Avenue shopping district.

-- #250 or #257 – starting on West Georgia Street outside The Bay department store, the “#250 Horseshoe Bay” or “#257 Horseshoe Bay Express” to reach the BC Ferries terminal.
+- #250 or #257 – starting on West Georgia Street outside The Bay department store, the “#250 Horseshoe Bay” or “#257 Horseshoe Bay Express” head north-west through West Vancouver to reach the BC Ferries terminal.

 Vancouver’s SkyTrain is a completely automated light rapid transit system, offering fast, efficient service between downtown and Metro Vancouver’s suburbs.
 There are three lines:

-- Expo Line and Millennium Line both run south-east from downtown Vancouver, out to Burnaby, New Westminster and Surrey.
+- The Expo Line runs south-east from downtown Vancouver, out to Burnaby, New Westminster and Surrey.
 There are four downtown stations – Waterfront, Burrard, Granville and Stadium-Chinatown.
 Take one of these trains to visit Science World, get to Pacific Central Station, visit the Commercial Drive neighbourhood, or head out to Metrotown shopping mall in Burnaby or the River Market at New Westminster Quay.
-Trains run every two to five minutes
+Trains run every two to five minutes.

 - The Canada Line runs from downtown Vancouver, before splitting with one extension going to Vancouver International Airport (YVR) and the other heading further south into Richmond.
 There are three downtown stations – Waterfront, Vancouver City Centre and Yaletown.
-Along with getting to the airport, take this line to visit the Olympic Village neighbourhood, Queen Elizabeth park, River Rock Casino Resort, and Aberdeen Centre shopping mall, and the McArthurGlen Designer Outlet centre.
+Along with getting to the airport, take this line to visit the Olympic Village neighbourhood, Queen Elizabeth Park, River Rock Casino Resort, and Aberdeen Centre shopping mall, and the McArthurGlen Designer Outlet centre.
+During peak hours, it runs every three to six minutes, and less frequently during other times.

 SkyTrain stations and cars are wheelchair accessible and are closely linked with bus service at almost all stations.
-SkyTrain lines operate daily, with trains departing every two to five minutes during most service periods.
-The first train departs at around 5:30 a.m. on weekdays (later on weekends), with the last train leaving around 1:00 a.m.
+SkyTrain lines operate daily, with the first train departing at around 5:30 a.m. on weekdays (later on weekends), and the last train leaving around 1:00 a.m.
 Please see the TransLink site for more information.

 SeaBus is a unique, passenger-only, wheelchair accessible ferry service that connects downtown Vancouver’s Waterfront Station to Lonsdale Quay on the North Shore.
 The scenic crossing of Burrard Inlet takes 12 minutes and offers a breathtaking perspective of the city, sea and mountains.
 It departs every 15 minutes during the day, and every 30 minutes at night, with the final sailing leaving Lonsdale Quay at 1:00 a.m.
 (11:00 p.m. on Sundays).

 TransLink offers a DayPass fare, allowing you unlimited travel over all three zones for one day.
-The pass is $9.75 for an adult, and $7.50 for a concession fare.
-DayPasses are available at Tourism Vancouver's Visitor Centre, from ticket machines in SkyTrain and SeaBus stations, and from retailers throughout the city displaying a “Fare Dealer” sign.
+The pass is $10.00 for an adult, and $7.75 for a concession fare.
+DayPasses are available at Tourism Vancouver's Visitor Centre, from ticket machines in SkyTrain and SeaBus stations, and from select London Drugs locations.
+You can buy the pass either as a single-use Compass Ticket, or load the pass onto your reusable Compass Card.
+For those in Vancouver on an extended stay, you can purchase monthly passes for each calendar month via your refillable Compass Card.

 For more information about fares and other passes, visit the TransLink website.